SixdegreeLab/MasteringChainAnalytics/en/ch14/ch14-defi-analysis.md

 # 14 DeFi Data Analysis
-DeFi refers to Decentralized Finance，which should be the most active field in current blockchain.
+DeFi refers to Decentralized Finance, which should be the most active field in current blockchain.
 When we exchange one ERC20 token for another, we can use DeFi to facilitate the exchange.
 DEX is Decentralized Exchange.
 Uniswap, PancakeSwap, CurveFi, and others are popular DEXs.
 In this tutorial, we will explore the analysis methods of DeFi projects using the data on the Ethereum blockchain as a case.

 The dashboard for this tutorial please refer [DeFi Analysis Tutorial](https://dune.com/sixdegree/defi-analysis-tutorial)<a id="jump_8"></a>.